 I am a textile artist and tutor.
 I live and work in East Sussex, half-way between the heathland and gorse of the Ashdown Forest and the wind-swept hills of the South Downs with their views to the sea.

 I like to use my sewing machine to create my work, but I also enjoy making felt by hand.
-I love challenging myself to create 3D structures and incorporate unusual materials.
 I am thrifty with my resources and often use recycled fabrics, papers and salvaged beads in my work.